Bat Yam

 Clergy

-Rabbi Stephen Lewis Fuchs is very proud to serve as Rabbi of Bat Yam Temple of the Islands since the fall of 2017.
+Rabbi Stephen Lewis Fuchs is very proud to serve as Rabbi Emertitus of Bat Yam Temple of the Islands.
+He was Bat Yam's Rabbi from September 2017 through April 2023.

 Interfaith understanding and cooperation has been one of Rabbi Fuchs’ highest priorities throughout his career.
 On Sanibel, he treasures the connection of Bat Yam and the church in which we share space, Sanibel Congregational UCC and its Pastors, Dr. John H. Danner and Reverend Deborah Kunkel.